skunklabz/tk4-hercules/README.md

 TK5- is the latest evolution by Rob Prins, featuring a streamlined architecture with 15 DASD volumes (reduced from 28 in TK4+) and enhanced functionality including modern tools and applications.

 ### SDL-Hercules-390
-SDL-Hercules-390 is a modern, actively maintained fork of the Hercules emulator that provides enhanced performance and better ARM64 support.
-The TK5- SDL-Hercules-390 version compiles the emulator from source for optimal performance and compatibility.
+SDL-Hercules-390 is a modern, actively maintained fork of the Hercules emulator that provides enhanced performance and better compatibility.
+The TK5- SDL-Hercules-390 version compiles the emulator from source for optimal performance on x86_64 architecture.

 ### Features